 If you are filing a Resident Alabama return and also prepare a Nonresident return for another state, the program will automatically calculate the allowable credit for you.
 A manual entry into the program will override the program calculations.
-You can enter this credit within your account by following the instructions below:
+Y

 If you have a Part Year return added to your account, you must complete the requested information asked of you within the Alabama state program, in the Credits section.
 Please refer to the other return to find the tax and the taxable income amounts needed to make the manual entry.